thadtorix/pleasant-steel/src/pages/posts/basic-rules-for-walking-in-the-mountains.md

 content_img_path: /images/plane.jpg
 excerpt: >-
   The large plane was packed, and I had been the guy holding it up.
-Not exactly popular, I headed for my seat next to the
+Not exactly popular, I headed for my seat next to the...
 menus:
   main:
     title: American Kids